 It is said that long ago lived two Incan kings, Illimani and Illampu.
-Both were wealthy and each owned vast quantities of land in the Kollasuyo (now the Altiplano, or Bolivian highlands in Western Bolivia).
+Both were wealthy and each owned vast quantities of land in the Kollasuyo (now the Altiplano in the Bolivian Andes Mountains).
 Each also had one son.

 Jealous of each other’s wealth, one of the kings mounted an attack against the other and during combat, each was mortally wounded.
 Although both of their sons had been against the war to begin with, upon their death beds each made their son promise to avenge their death by warring against each other.